Node bipartition for rigidity and localization of networks with heterogeneous sensing: SNL with SA and RoD measurements

 Without loss of generality, let $l\in\mathcal{V}_{a}$ be the base vertex of a path matrix $P_{l}$ (see Definition $\ref{def:path}$).
 According to Lemma $\ref{lem:reco}$, the explicit mapping to recover the solution of Problem 1 from that of Problem 2 is

-Comparing Problem 2 with Problem 1, we can find that the possible nonlinear constraints are caused by the compatibility constraint $(\ref{comp1})$ and the unit norm of bearings $||b_{ij}||=1$ for $(i,j)\in\mathcal{E}$.
-All the other constraints in Problem 2 occur in linear forms, which will be very helpful for solving SNL in next section.
-Via Theorem $\ref{equv1}$, the following corollary about localizability can be derived. \begin{corollary} Under Assumption 3, sensor network $(\hat{\mathcal{G}}(A,D),x,\mathcal{V}_{a})$ is SA-RoD localizable if and only if there exists a unique solution to Problem 2. \end{corollary}
+Comparing Problem 2 with Problem 1, we can find that the possible nonlinear constraints are caused by the compatibility constraint $(\ref{comp1})$ and the unit norm of bearings $||b_{ij}||=1$ for $(i,j)\in\hat{\mathcal{E}}$.
+All the other constraints in Problem 2 occur in linear forms, which will be very helpful for solving SNL in next subsection.